openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

   2. Modify the **EntryAbility.ts** file.

      The following uses **filesDir** as an example to describe how to obtain the path of the sandbox.
-For details about how to obtain other paths, see [Obtaining the Application Development Path](../../application-models/application-context-stage.md#obtaining-the-application-development-path).
+For details about how to obtain other paths, see [Obtaining Application File Paths](../../application-models/application-context-stage.md#obtaining-application-file-paths).
      ```ts
      // xxx.ts
      import UIAbility from '@ohos.app.ability.UIAbility';